Yorktown-class aircraft carrier

 I don't know, I just don't hear what you all obviously do.
 Sorry, there are only three Symph X albums I get bored listening to somewhere in the middle - the debut, Damnation Game and this one.
 Okay, maybe Iconoclast, sometimes, especially the long version, Light Up the Night or not.
 Still it's a very good album, because uneven Symph X still trumps most other bands, but I never got the cult of this one.

-Once I'm done with Rainbow I just might do all of Symphony X too.
+Definitely a journey I recommend!
+Start at the very beginning and I think you'll have a much better appreciation for the whole discography (especially if you get through the sub-par debut).
+It might take you a few spins to get into the material if you're only familiar with the newer, heavier Symphony X, but it will be quite rewarding.Once I'm done with Rainbow I just might do all of Symphony X too.
 I suppose you could say I'm a "recent albums"-fan; I discovered them through Paradise Lost, which I still regard as one of my all-time favourite albums.
 Really, it's ridiculously good.
 I've also listened a fair amount to Iconoclast (which is average but with some real gems) and Nevermore (which is pretty good overall), but aside from that, I'm pretty green.
 I remember giving both Divine Wings, V and The Odyssey a spin each some time ago, though I can't recall much of what they were like.

 Through the Looking Glass is good but kinda overstays its welcome.
 I agree with Knick that the chorus is earned, but the buildup to the first chorus is so perfect and well timed that it feels like the song could’ve just ended there.
 Going into an instrumental section before bringing back the chorus again just makes the song feel kinda bloated to me.
 Everything else about it is excellent, but that’s what keeps me from giving the song a 10/10.